-In the past 20 years, Convoy of Hope has been active in 48 states and providing disaster response, conducting community outreach events, and directing nutritional programs and sustainability projects.
+In the past 24 years, Convoy of Hope has provided disaster response, conducted community events and directed nutritional programs and sustainability projects in 48 states.

-Convoy of Hope’s world-distribution center and corporate offices are located in Springfield, Missouri at the crossroads of America, where U.S. 65 and I-44 intersect.
-Springfield is an ideal location for the rapid transportation of goods.
-Loads of food and other relief supplies are transferred to and from the warehouse weekly.International
+Convoy of Hope’s world-distribution center and corporate offices are located in Springfield, Missouri.
+At the “crossroads of America” where U.S. 65 and I-44 intersect, Springfield is an ideal location for the rapid transportation of goods.
+We transfer loads of food and other relief supplies to and from our warehouse weekly.International

-Since Convoy of Hope was established it has brought help and hope to 114 countries and counting.
+Since Convoy was established, we’ve brought help and hope to 115 countries and counting.
 This has been made possible, in part, thanks to Convoy of Hope Europe.

-While we began feeding children in Haiti in 2007, our program expanded immensely following the 2010 earthquake.
-After the disaster struck, we were on the ground immediately providing relief to survivors, including children.
-Today, we’re feeding 90,704 children at 1,108 program centers.
-Haiti was also the pilot country for our Agricultural Initiative.
-Through this initiative, we’re educating rural farmers who are producing crops and bettering their lives and the lives of hungry children.
+We began feeding children in Haiti in 2007, but our program expanded immensely following the 2010 earthquake.
+Alongside our partners at Mission of Hope, we’re feeding 91,822 children at 389 program centers.
+Haiti was also the pilot country for our Agricultural program.
+Through this initiative, we’re educating rural farmers on how to produce crops so they can better their lives and the lives of hungry children.

-We began feeding children in El Salvador in 2007 and the initiative has seen positive growth in the years since.
-Currently 16,140 children are being fed at 79 program centers s in El Salvador.
-We also piloted our Mother’s Club program in this country, through which we provide poverty-stricken mothers with entrepreneurial skills they use to earn a living and provide for their families.
+We began feeding children in El Salvador in 2007, and the program has seen positive growth in the years since.
+Currently, 22,700 children are being fed at 141 program centers.
+We also piloted our Mothers’ Club program in this country, which provides poverty-stricken mothers with entrepreneurial skills they can use to provide for their families.

-Since 2014, we have worked with local partners to provide vital resources to refugees fleeing Syria including food, heaters, newborn health kits, hygiene kits, coats and more.
-In 2016, we were able to implement an emergency-based feeding program in Lebanon serving 650 Lebanese and Syrian refugee children at two schools and refugee camps.
-We will continue to work with our partners in the area to serve even more children and families in these war-torn communities.
+Since 2014, we have worked with local partners to provide vital resources to refugees fleeing Syria, including food, heaters, newborn health kits, hygiene kits, coats and more.
+In 2016, we implemented an emergency-based feeding program in Lebanon.
+We’re now regularly serving 895 Lebanese and Syrian refugee children at three schools and camps.
+We’ll continue to work with our partners to serve even more children and families in these war-torn communities.

-The Children’s Feeding Initiative started in 2007 and we’re currently feeding 13,231 children at 38 program centers.
+We expanded the Children’s Feeding Initiative to Nicaragua in 2007, and we’re currently feeding 20,905 children at 88 program centers.

-We began feeding children in the Philippines in 2009 and it has become one of our largest feeding countries with 20,427 children currently enrolled in the initiative at 235 program centers.
+We began feeding children in the Philippines in 2009, and it’s become one of our largest feeding countries.
+Currently, 19,438 children have enrolled in the initiative at 153 program centers.
 The Philippines is prone to natural disasters such as earthquakes and typhoons, so having an efficient feeding network allows us to respond quickly when disasters strike the island nation.

-One of our newer countries, our CFI in Tanzania was established in 2013 and we’re currently feeding 1,750 children at 5 program centers.
-Our women’s micro-enterprise program that equips women with financial education, vocational training, cooperative saving groups and even start-up capital is being implemented in Tanzania as well as our Empowered Girls program that brings educational programs to schools and communities.
+The feeding program in Tanzania was established in 2013, and we’re currently feeding 2,210 children at four program centers.
+We’ve also implemented our Empowered Girls program and the women’s micro-enterprise program, which equips women with financial education, vocational training, cooperative saving groups and even start-up capital.

-After establishing our program in Kenya in 2009, we began helping the Maasai people find ways to get clean water to their villages.
-Maasai tribes in one region had been desperately searching for ways to overcome their lack of water when they discovered the answer lied within Mt.
-Suswa, an active volcano.
-They found that the lava flow running beneath them was heating existing ground water, turning it into steam and trapping it in the earth.
-They began harvesting the steam by inserting pipes in the ground and collecting it as it turns to distilled water.
-We’ve funded the work at 12 sites where the Maasai are utilizing this method.
-There are currently 2,677 children being fed at 15 program centers in Kenya.
+We are currently feeding 2,708 children at 15 program centers in Kenya.
+After establishing the program in 2009, we also began helping the Maasai people find ways to get clean water to their villages.
+Tribes in one region discovered a solution within Mount Suswa, an active volcano.
+Underground lava flows heated existing ground water, which turned into steam and became trapped in the earth.
+The Maasi came up with an ingenious solution: insert pipes in the ground to release the steam and allow it to condense on the pipes as distilled water.
+We’ve funded the work at 12 sites where the Maasai utilize this method.

-The CFI in Ethiopia was established in 2013.
-Currently 1,500 children are being fed at 4 program centers.
-Ethiopia is home to the pilot of our women’s micro-enterprise program that equips women with financial education, vocational training, cooperative saving groups and even start-up capital.
+Our feeding program in Ethiopia began in 2013.
+Currently, 1,650 children are being fed at five program centers.
+Ethiopia is home to the pilot of our women’s micro-enterprise program, which equips women with financial education, vocational training, cooperative saving groups and even start-up capital.

 In 2015, Convoy of Hope responded to a devastating earthquake in Nepal.
-In 2016, we added 600 children at four schools to our Children’s Feeding Initiative.
-In addition to the feeding program, we’ve also facilitated agriculture trainings to nearly 200 participants to address the underlying food security issues.
-Community members, teachers and parents are reporting significant changes in the village from these programs including better attendance because the children are sick less often.
+We added the country to our Children’s Feeding Initiative the very next year.
+Today, we’re feeding nearly 600 children in three program centers.
+In addition to the feeding program, we’ve facilitated agriculture trainings to nearly 300 participants that addresses underlying food security issues.
+Community members, teachers and parents all report significant changes in their communities, including better school attendance since the children are sick less often.

 Convoy of Hope Europe

-Convoy of Hope Europe (COHEU) was founded in 2003 and is an integral part of Convoy of Hope’s driving passion to feed the world.
-COHEU has served the less fortunate in 49 countries throughout Europe, Africa and the Middle East.
-Visit www.convoyofhope.eu for more information about the work of COHEU.
+Convoy of Hope Europe (COHEU) was founded in 2003 and is an integral part of our driving passion to feed the world.
+COHEU serves the less fortunate in 49 countries throughout Europe, Africa and the Middle East.
+Visit www.convoyofhope.eu for more information about their work.